Bourkekev/ms4-power-fitness-gym/README.md

 ### Surface

 This is the sensory design section of a website, or how it looks, feels and sounds.
 I wanted the design to be .
 I created a moodboard with Adobe Spark from research of colours, styles and components to visually illustrate the style I wished to pursue.
 You can see that [moodboard here.](README_resources/mood-board.png)

 I decided my main colour would be orange.
 Orange is about creativity, enthusiasm, energy and youth according to this [99designs article](https://99designs.ie/blog/tips/color-psychology/).
-Similary [this article about the psychology of orange](https://www.rcwilley.com/blogs/Room-To-Talk/34/2017/10/7197/Color-Psychology-Orange-and-Black) also says it's energergetic, happy and is associated with celebrations, and stimulation.
+Similarly [this article about the psychology of orange](https://www.rcwilley.com/blogs/Room-To-Talk/34/2017/10/7197/Color-Psychology-Orange-and-Black) also says it's energetic, happy and is associated with celebrations, and stimulation.
 It is a strong colour that pops and is great for drawing the eye to things like buttons or headings.
 I also like how the orange, black and white worked together on [Ben Dunne Gyms](https://www.bendunnegyms.com/), though I would probably want to use a lot more white, so it would not seem like a Halloween theme.

-I searched shutterstock for a gym logo wth orange, and there were a number of logos that used orange and black, from experience fitting a vertical logo into a header can be tricky if you don't want the header to be too tall.
+I searched Shutterstock for a gym logo wth orange, and there were a number of logos that used orange and black, from experience fitting a vertical logo into a header can be tricky if you don't want the header to be too tall.
 With this in mind I chose the power fitness logo which has the logo text horizontal and to the right.

 I like how [Planet Fitness](https://www.planetfitness.com/gyms/manhattan-27th-st-ny) used their bright complementary colours of purple and yellow, along with light and dark greys.
-I researched colour combinations, particularly looking for orange and another cooloer complementing colour, which would most likey be a shade of blue.
+I researched colour combinations, particularly looking for orange and another cooler complementing colour, which would most likely be a shade of blue.
 I used [Adobe Color](https://color.adobe.com/create/color-wheel) and set the logo orange in the middle and used the 'Complementary' colour harmony rule to determine the other colours.
 This gave me my complementary blue colours:

 ![Adobe Complementary colours](README_resources/adobe-color-orange-complementary.png)

 I did not think I would need the additional orange colours so I brought the main orange and the complementary blues into [Coolors](https://coolors.co/), and added a dark grey and a light grey.
 Along with white and black these would be my colours.
-Coloors generates a nice pdf palette with lots of differents shades of those colours.
+Coloors generates a nice pdf palette with lots of different shades of those colours.

 This was my final palette: